 Hiring a tax attorney gives you the peace of mind of knowing you are not taking unnecessary risks with your financial and personal freedom.
 Facing the IRS is like defending yourself from criminal charges.
 If the stakes are high, you need a lawyer to represent your interests.
 Without the experience, knowledge, and legal training of a tax attorney, you are at a great disadvantage.

-A tax attorney will increase your chances of getting approved for a tax relief program and will protect you from over-sharing with the IRS when sending financial documents in a correspondence audit or answering questions during a field audit.
+A tax attorney will increase your chances of approval for a tax relief program.
+It will also protect you from over-sharing with the IRS when sending financial documents in a correspondence audit or when answering questions during a field audit.

 How can a tax attorney help?